Biden administration set to issue $1,400 stimulus payments

 The two previous rounds of stimulus checks required anywhere from days to months to reach consumers' checking accounts and mailboxes.
 The second stimulus check, approved at the end of December, had a faster rollout than the first, with some people receiving their checks just days after the bill was signed into law.

 The IRS relies on a taxpayer's most recent tax return to determine how much they should receive and when they might receive it.
-That's why some tax experts are urging taxpayers to file their returns as soon as possible, especially if they had a major life change last year, such as the birth of a child or the loss of a job or income in 2020.
+That's why some tax experts had urged taxpayers to file their returns as soon as possible, especially if they had a major life change last year, such as the birth of a child or the loss of a job or income in 2020.

-Because the IRS officially started accepting tax returns on February 12 and is slated to close the filing window on its customary date of April 15 for most Americans, the bill will be signed into law during the middle of tax filing season.
+Because the IRS officially started accepting tax returns on February 12 and is slated to close the filing window on its customary date of April 15 for most Americans, the bill has been signed into law during the middle of tax filing season.

-If a taxpayer doesn't file their 2020 tax returns before the bill is signed into law, the agency will likely rely on their 2019 tax return to calculate their stimulus check payment — and that 2019 return might not reflect income losses during last year's economic crisis or a new child, for example.
+If a taxpayer has not filed their 2020 tax return by now, the IRS likely will rely on their 2019 tax return to calculate their stimulus check payment — and that 2019 return might not reflect income losses during last year's economic crisis or a new child, for example.
 In that case, a taxpayer might not receive as much stimulus money as they are entitled to.

 Here are the income limits for checks